LIS

 A. Each applicant for a club license shall furnish the following information:

-1. A certified copy of the charter, articles of association or constitution;
+1. A certified copy of the charter, articles of association, or constitution;

 2. A copy of the bylaws;

-3. A list of the officers and directors showing names, addresses, ages and business employment;
+3. A list of the officers and directors showing names, addresses, ages, and business employment;

-5. A financial statement for the latest calendar or fiscal year of the club, and a brief summary of the financial condition as of the end of the month next preceding the date of application.
+5. A financial statement for the latest calendar or fiscal year of the club and a brief summary of the financial condition as of the end of the month next preceding the date of application.

 1. The club's purposes and its compliance with the purposes;

-2. The club's qualification for tax exempt status from federal and state income taxes; and
+2. The club's qualification for tax-exempt status from federal and state income taxes; and

 3. The club's permitted use of club premises by nonmembers, including reciprocal arrangements.

-3. Additionally, there shall be no limitation on the numbers of times a licensed club may allow its premises to be used by organizations or groups if alcoholic beverages are not served at such functions.
+4. There shall be no limitation on the numbers of times a licensed club may allow its premises to be used by organizations or groups if alcoholic beverages are not served at such functions.

-The mileage limitations of this subsection notwithstanding, members of private, nonprofit clubs or private clubs operated for profit located in separate cities which are licensed by the board to operate mixed beverage restaurants on their respective premises and which have written agreements approved by the board for reciprocal dining privileges may be considered guests of the host club and deemed to have members' privileges with respect to its dining facilities.
+The mileage limitations of this subsection notwithstanding, members of private, nonprofit clubs or private clubs operated for profit located in separate cities that are licensed by the authority to operate mixed beverage restaurants on their respective premises and that have written agreements approved by the authority for reciprocal dining privileges may be considered guests of the host club and deemed to have member privileges with respect to its dining facilities.

-F. Each club licensee shall prepare and sign an annual financial statement on forms prescribed by the board.
-The statement may be on a calendar year or fiscal year basis, but shall be consistent with any established tax year of the club.
+F. Each club licensee shall prepare and sign an annual financial statement on forms prescribed by the authority.
+The statement may be on a calendar year or fiscal year basis but shall be consistent with any established tax year of the club.
 The statement must be prepared and available for inspection on the club premises no later than 120 days next following the last day of the respective calendar or fiscal year, and each such statement must be maintained on the premises for a period of three consecutive years.
 In addition, each club holding a mixed beverage license shall be required to prepare and timely submit the mixed beverage annual review report required by 3VAC5-70-90 D.

 Statutory Authority